maths/moodle-qtype_stack/doc/en/Authoring/Options.md

 The value of this option `onum` will only put a multiplication sign between numbers.
 This means you will see \(3\times 5\, x\) and not \(3\, 5\, x\) as you would if you have "none".

-There is a special atom which controls the multiplication symbol.
+There is a special atom which controls the multiplication symbol used with option `onum`.
 If you would like a dot then define

-    texput(multsgnonlyfornumberssym, "\\times");
+    texput(multsgnonlyfornumberssym, "\\cdot");

 in the question variables.